rivdsilva8/RME/README.md

 # Trying to make hotkeys work with a simplified express backend and react frontend with SITL and Mavlink

-# testing.js rn to see how to connect backend to SITL instance via UDP
-# server.js is still WIP
 # Running the Application

 There are 3 parts to the application